Josh Wander with ZAKA volunteers and military escort.

 Kahila Bar-Gal says that she tries to just focus on the work, but that in a country this interconnected and a disaster this widely felt, it is impossible not to feel the emotional toll.
 “I was happy that the only thing that I saw were numbers and data and not names,” she says.
 But the impact on her team was felt.
 “It was hard for them.
 Sometimes I would tell them not to come in and take the day off.”

-However, much worse than analyzing the DNA of victims of the massacre, including people that Kahila Bar-Gal may have known, was attending a conference in Europe to discuss her experience, where she was confronted not just with anti-Israel attitudes but denial of or justifications for Hamas’ crimes.
+However, much worse than analyzing the DNA of victims of the massacre, including people that Kahila Bar-Gal may have known, was attending a conference in Europe to discuss her experience, where she was confronted with denial of or justifications for Hamas’ crimes.

 “It was much harder dealing with those attitudes, with people not knowing all of the facts or ignoring the massacre that happened, or saying that Israel brought it upon itself,” says Kahila Bar-Gal.
 “The ignorance of people talking about things when they don’t know the evidence made me angrier than what they actually thought.
 If you want to have a conversation about this, then you should know the facts.
 That was much harder than all of the work that I did in the last two months.”